Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 ![](images/module_01/lab_03_idct/applicationTimelineHwEmu.PNG)

-The Application Timeline shown above collects and displays host and device events on a common timeline to help you understand and visualize the overall health and performance of your system.
+The Application Timeline shown above collects and displays host and device events on a common timeline to help understand and visualize the overall health and performance of the system.
 These events include OpenCL API calls from the host code, about when they happen and how long each of them takes.
 For example the rows marked by blue and yellow arrows trace read and write data movements from host side.
 The events inside blue and yellow circles show actual data transfers happening on this timeline.
 Application Timeline has two distinct sections for the host and the device.

 #### Host Application Timeline